Are Cryptocurrencies A Scam?

 - 12. Reviews

-For instance, many people are eager to find out whether cryptocurrencies are a scam, another pyramid or something like this.
-We’ll try to answer this question here below.
+For instance, many people are eager to find out whether cryptocurrencies are a scam, another pyramid scheme, or something like this.
+We’ll try to answer this question below.

 How do cryptocurrencies work?

-In order to find out whether it’s another fraud or not, one should clearly realize the very principle of crypto currencies as assets.
+In order to find out whether they’re another scam or not, one should realize the basic principle of crypto currencies as assets.

 Such a complex network is distributed among all participants, and all computers that produce coins become participants in the system.
-There is no main center here, to which everything would be subordinated.
+There is no main center to which everything is subordinated.
 Digital currencies are redistributed across the network, between market participants.
-This allows you to pass banks, exclude the influence of the state, avoid commissions for transfers and other expenses and difficulties.
-Users get full freedom of action with cryptocurrencies, they have no obligations to the network, and their money can’t be frozen, so you can do anything with them and whenever you wish.
+This allows you to pass banks, exclude the influence of the state, and avoid commissions for transfers and other expenses and difficulties.
+Users get full freedom of action with cryptocurrencies, they have no obligations to the network, and their money can’t be frozen, so you can do anything with cryptocurrencies and whenever you wish.

 The anonymity of such assets allows you to create a large number of bitcoin-addresses without reference to any information.
 If the user intentionally does not specify his data, then no one will ever know that a specific bitcoin address belongs to him.
 For anonymity, one bit-address is usually used for one transaction.
-Due to the transparency of operations the history of all transactions is stored in the system.
+Due to the transparency of operations, the history of all transactions is stored in the system.
 These transactions can’t be canceled.
-Money back is impossible too.
-I can only be done by the recipient.
+Getting money back is impossible as well.
+This can only be done by the recipient.

-The issue of coins depends on the work of millions of computers using a program for calculating mathematical algorithms, it only takes place in digital form and anyone can issue this asset.
+The issuing of coins depends on the work of millions of computers using a program for calculating mathematical algorithms; this issuing only takes place in digital form, and anyone can issue this asset.
 Having appeared not so long ago, cryptocurrencies are currently a real free money, devoid of the complexities and limitations inherent in standard money.
-Well, it has become an antagonist of a centralized system where everything is dictated by the state, the economy, but not always by the interests of citizens.
+This type of money has become an antagonist of a centralized system where everything is dictated by the state and the economy, but not always by the interests of citizens.

-- Lack of control: The exchange rate of digital currencies is not controlled at all, it is not affected by the economy of the state, the welfare of the world.
+- Lack of control: the exchange rate of digital currencies is not controlled at all; it is not affected by the economy of the state or the welfare of the world.

 - High security of cryptocurrencies.
-It can’t be faked or hacked.
+They can’t be faked or hacked.

 - A wide range of crypto exchanges for work.

-- High volatility and unlimited income: Digital currencies are extremely dynamic, their exchange rate is constantly growing, it stirs people’s consciousness.
+- High volatility and unlimited income: digital currencies are extremely dynamic, their exchange rate is constantly growing, and they stir people’s consciousness.

-- Simple money making: Tracking the market trends it’s easy to increase your capital regardless of the market direction.
+- Simple money making: by tracking the market trends, it’s easy to increase your capital regardless of the market direction.